vmware/vic/doc/user_doc/vic_admin/common_vic_options.md

 Short name: none

 The timeout period for performing operations on the VCH.
-Specify a value in the format `XmYs` if the default timeout of 3m0s is insufficient.
+Specify a value in the format `XmYs` if the default timeout is insufficient.

 <pre>--timeout 5m0s</pre>